-Need to hire an interior painter to paint your house or property?
+Need to hire an interior painter in Edmonton to paint your house or property?
 Get tips to prep your walls, pick an interior paint color and finish, hire a pro and determine if your home has lead paint.
 Interior painting is one home improvement project that can quickly refresh your home’s interior for relatively little time and money.
 When hiring a contractor to paint the interior of your home, consider these six tips:

 Check for lead paint

 If your home is pretty old, hire a qualified lead expert to check it out before you begin any work.
 Some older homes still have lead paint in the original layers.
 So, the interior painting expert would be able to help you.

 Preparation for paint

 Whenever you are painting keep in mind that paint preparation is the foundation for the entire job — if done correctly your paint will perform to its fullest potential and the fine result will be awesome.
 If done incorrectly, the best paint will crack, peel, or chip easily.
 Make any necessary repairs before you start your painting project.
 You should clean the dirty walls, especially near the stove and sink.
 Greasy deposits and soap scum can interfere with paint’s adhesion.